Hiro420/javaouterclass2proto/README.md

 # javaouterclass2proto
-some shit (dont use it's still wip and workd on simple protos like the example)
+some shit (dont use it's still wip and works on simple protos like the example)